NOW ACCEPTING NEW PATIENTS!

 Have you heard?
 Approximately 35% of pets in this country are obese!
 What’s more, over 50% of our furry family members do not get enough exercise to keep them in good shape.
 Although it may make them look cute and cuddly, excess fat can cause serious health issues in our pets such as joint pain, heart disease and even cancer.
 Fortunately, after seeing many heavier pets in recent years, our team has become highly knowledgeable about the ways that we can help pets get into better health.
-As always, you are welcome to call us at 705.742.4243 with any of your concerns about your pet’s weight and any other aspect of their wellbeing.
+As always, please call us at 705-742-4243 with any of your concerns about your pet’s weight and any other aspect of their wellbeing.

 How can I tell if my pet is overweight?